Globski/alx-system_engineering-devops/0x09-web_infrastructure_design/1-distributed_web_infrastructure.md

 - **Example**: If you have two load balancers (L1 and L2) in an Active-Passive setup, L1 handles all traffic while L2 remains in standby mode.
 If L1 fails, L2 will take over and start handling the traffic.

 ## How a database Primary-Replica (Master-Slave) cluster works

-Implementing a primary-replica (master-slave) database cluster can provide redundancy and failover capabilities, reducing the risk of data loss and improving availability.
+A Primary-Replica (or Master-Slave) database cluster is a common setup that ensures data safety and smooth service operation.
+The main database (primary) handles incoming information, such as write operations (inserts, updates, deletes), and captures changes made using a process called change data capture, often through transaction logs to capture changes.
+These changes are then replicated to one or more replica (or slave) databases.
+There are two methods for replication: synchronous and asynchronous.
+In synchronous replication, the primary waits for the replicas to acknowledge the changes before committing, while in asynchronous replication, the primary does not wait for acknowledgments.
+Replica databases (slaves) keep copies of the data and serve read requests, distributing read load to offload traffic from the primary database.
+If the primary database goes down, the system can fail over to one of the replica databases to ensure continued service.
+This setup also provides handy features like backup and disaster recovery, as replicas can restore the data in case of loss or corruption on the primary, reducing data loss risk.
+Replicas get information from the primary in different ways: either waiting for confirmation or grabbing information as it comes.
+This kind of setup makes the entire database system more reliable and scalable, ensuring smooth operation even in the event of issues.

-## What is the difference between the Primary node and the Replica node in regard to the application
+## What is the difference between the Primary node and the Replica node regarding the application
-The primary node handles all write operations such as inserts, updates, and deletes.
+**Primary Node**
-The replica node(s) handles read operations.
+The primary node is responsible for handling all write operations, including inserts, updates, and deletes.
+It is where any changes to the data are made, processing all transactions to ensure data consistency and integrity.
+The primary node is the authoritative source of the data and contains the most up-to-date information.
+On the other hand, the replica node(s) handles read operations, relieving the primary node of read traffic and improving overall query performance.
+It also provides redundancy and fault tolerance.
+In the event of a primary node failure, a replica node can be promoted to the primary role to ensure continuous service.
+Two additional benefits of the replica node are scalability and support for backup and recovery.
+Replica nodes can be used to horizontally scale the application by distributing read traffic across multiple nodes.
+Additionally, they serve as a backup and support disaster recovery by maintaining a copy of the data from the primary node.
+In summary, the primary node is responsible for write operations, data authority, and high availability, while the replica node primarily serves read operations, provides redundancy, scalability, and supports backup and recovery functions.

 ## Where are SPOF
 Single Point of Failure (SPOF) is any component or part of a system that, if it fails, can cause the entire system to fail.